broadinstitute/cromwell/README.md

 Docker tags are a convenient way to point to a version of an image (ubuntu:14.04), or even the latest version (ubuntu:latest).
 For that purpose, tags are mutable, meaning that the image they point to can change, while the tag name stays the same.
-While this is very convenient in some cases, using mutable, or "floating" tags in WDL affects the reproducibility of the WDL file: the same WDL using "ubuntu:latest" run now, and a year, or even a month from now will actually run with different docker images.
+While this is very convenient in some cases, using mutable, or "floating" tags in tasks affects the reproducibility of a workflow: the same workflow using "ubuntu:latest" run now, and a year, or even a month from now will actually run with different docker images.
 This has an even bigger impact when Call Caching is turned on in Cromwell, and could lead to unpredictable behaviors if a tag is updated in the middle of a workflow or even a scatter for example.
 Docker provides another way of identifying an image version, using the specific digest of the image.
 The digest is guaranteed to be different if 2 images have different byte content.
 For more information see https://docs.docker.com/registry/spec/api/#/content-digests
 A docker image with digest can be referenced as follows : **ubuntu@sha256:71cd81252a3563a03ad8daee81047b62ab5d892ebbfbf71cf53415f29c130950**
 The above image refers to a specific image of ubuntu, that does not depend on a floating tag.
-A WDL containing this Docker image run now and a year from now will run in the exact same container.
+A workflow containing this Docker image run now and a year from now will run in the exact same container.

 In order to remove unpredictable behaviors, Cromwell takes the following approach regarding floating docker tags.